Concept Gradient: Concept-based Interpretation Without Linear Assumption: Proposed method

 Here we use a simple example to demonstrate that the normalization term could be important in some special cases.
 Consider $f$ as the following network with two-dimensional input $[x_0, x_1]$:

 and $c_0=x_0$, $c_1=x_1$.
 Then we know since $y=0.1z_0+z_1 = 0.1x_0+x_1$, the contribution of $c_1$ should be 10 times larger than $c_0$.
-In fact, $\frac{dy}{dc_0}=0.1, \frac{dy}{dc_1}=1$ and it's easy to verify that CG will correctly obtain the gradient no matter which layer is chosen for computing \eqref{eq:cg_single}.
+In fact, $\frac{dy}{dc_0}=0.1, \frac{dy}{dc_1}=1$ and it's easy to verify that CG will correctly obtain the gradient no matter which layer is chosen for computing \eqref{eq:cg}.
 However, the results will be wrong when a different normalization term is used when computing concept explanation on the hidden layer $h$.
 Since $c_0=100h_0, c_1 = h_1, y = 10h_0+h_1$, we have

 Therefore, the normalization term used in CAV (in red color) will lead to a conclusion that $c_0>c_1$, while CG (in blue color) will correctly get the actual gradient and conclude $c_1 > c_0$.
 This is mainly because CG is formally derived from the actual gradient, as we will discuss below.
-In contrast, CAV is based on the intuition of ``gradient sensitivity'' and not the exact chain-rule gradient, so is subject to per-dimension scaling.
+In contrast, CAV is based on the intuition of correlation in the form of gradient inner product and not the exact chain-rule gradient, so its attribution is subject to per-dimension scaling.

-Although the normalization term can be important in some special cases, in practice we do not find the attribution results to be much different with different normalization terms, probably because such extreme per-dimensional scaling rarely happens in well-trained neural networks.
+Although the normalization term can be important in some special cases, in practice we do not find the attribution results to be much different with different normalization terms in empirical studies.
 We compared different methods of calculating CG (including different normalization schemes) empirically in Section~\ref{sec:exp_cub}.
-Thus, in practice if the concept can be accurately modeled by a linear function, CAV is capable of retrieving the concept gradient.
-However, in general the linear separability assumption does not hold and CG can handle any nonlinear concept.
+We hypothesis such extreme per-dimensional scaling in input features are less common in well-trained neural networks.
+Thus, in practice if the concept can be accurately modeled by a linear function, CAV might be a good approximation for concept gradients.
+When linear separability assumption does not hold, GC might be a good approximation for concept gradients.
+But in general only CG recovers the concept gradients when feature scaling conditions are not ideal.